Python-PyQt/PyQt6-Docs/docs/installation.rst

 this:

 - there is no wheel available for your platform and version of Python
-- your version of Python is unsupported (e.g. v3.7)
+- your version of Python is unsupported
 - your version of :program:`pip` is too old and doesn't support the current standards for naming wheels
 - in order for :program:`pip` to build from source additional options must be